pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Remote notification logs
 ------------------------

-The RESTful API design in Implementing Domain Driven Design suggests a good way to present the notification log, a way that is simple and can scale using established HTTP technology.
+The RESTful API design in Implementing Domain-Driven Design suggests a good way to present the notification log, a way that is simple and can scale using established HTTP technology.